Itgotworse26/Academic_Performance_Analysis/README.md

 The overall passing grades of Thomas High School students dropped from 90.948012% to 65.076453% after replacing THS 9th graders' scores with NaN and rose to 90.630324% after deleting them from THS's data.

-The percentages of Thomas High School students passing reading fell from 97.308869 to 69.663609% and rose to 97.018739% after deleting them from THS's data.
+The percentages of Thomas High School students passing reading fell from 97.308869 to 69.663609% after replacing THS 9th graders' scores with NaN and rose to 97.018739% after deleting them from THS's data.

-The percentages of Thomas High School students passing passing fell from 93.272171% to 66.911315% and rose to 93.185690% after deleting them from THS's data.
+The percentages of Thomas High School students passing passing fell from 93.272171% to 66.911315% after replacing THS 9th graders' scores with NaN and rose to 93.185690% after deleting them from THS's data.

-The average scores of THS's reading and math did not change that much; while tenths, hundreths, and thousandths of a percentage changed from old, Nan, and deleted scores, both math and reading scores did not drop from about 83%.
+The average scores of THS's reading and math did not change that much; while tenths, hundreths, and thousandths of a percentage changed btween old, Nan, and deleted scores, both math and reading scores did not drop from about 83%.

 ##### School Analysis Before Replacing Altered Scores